Skip to Content

 Is what you do dangerous?
 What are the safety protocols?

-While it might be perceived as dangerous it's not: every job has safety protocols, including a JHA (Job Hazard Analysis) that describes activities expected to happen that day.
+While it might be perceived as dangerous, it’s not.
+Every job has safety protocols, including a JHA (Job Hazard Analysis) that describes activities expected to happen that day.
 In addition, we have strict OSHA standards requiring safety protocols on every job.
 At a daily toolbox safety meeting, we review potential hazards and safety issues that could take place and mitigation protocols.

 How did you get into this line of work?